 A trench box holds back the earth on two sides but is open at its ends.
 Using more than one trench box can facilitate the installation of long pipe runs or similar, as they can run parallel to one another.

-When should a trench box be used?
+When should a Trench Box be used?

 How much does a box weigh?